-In 2012 and 2011, the Company has only one qualified and regular employee, accordingly, the estimated cost of post-employment benefit was computed based on Republic Act (R.A.)
-No. 7641, The Retirement Pay Law, discounted using the relevant Philippine Dealing and Exchange Corporation (PDEX) rate.
+In 2014 and 2013, the Company has only one qualified and regular employee, accordingly, the estimated cost of post-employment benefit was computed based on Republic Act (R.A.)
+No. 7641, The Retirement Pay Law, discounted using the relevant Philippine Dealing and Exchange Corporation (PDEX) rate, which management believes to be a reasonable approximation of the amount computed using projected unit credit method [see also Note 3.2(e)].